mqwilber/bd_seasonality/README.md

 This files describes the content of the folder containing the code and data to replicate the analyses presented in the manuscript "Once a reservoir, always a reservoir?
 Seasonality affects the pathogen maintenance potential of amphibian hosts".
 All of the analyses were performed in Python.
-The Python environment from which all of the results were generated is given by the `environment.yml' file.
+The Python environment from which all of the results were generated is given by the `environment.yml` file.
 The Python environment needed to replicate the analyses can be built from this file (see https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file).

 **First steps**

 1. Unzip data.zip at its current location in the directory structure
 2. Unzip results/pickled_resuts at its current location in the directory structure
+3. Build the Python environment specified by `environment.yml`

 `code/`: The folder contains the modules and scripts that simulate the reduced and full host-parasite IPM, fit the model, and explore the dynamics of the resulting model.
 Documentation is also provided in each script.